 So, let’s take a look at what we have achieved so far this academic year…

-With support from parents our children collected a wonderful 379 food items to help the work of Luton Foodbank – who, in the past five years, have delivered a whopping 31,000 food parcels to the local community.
+With support from parents, our children collected wonderful food items to help the work of Luton Foodbank – who, in the past six years, have delivered more than 35,000 food parcels to the local community.
 Especially this year, the Foodbank are very busy helping families.
 You can also make a monetary donation by clicking on

-Every year Children in Need focuses our attention on children less fortunate than us at home and abroad.
-Our School Council’s themes this year was ‘Wear Yellow for Pudsey” and it was lovely to behold a sea of gold arriving at school on a bleak November morning.
-Our thanks as always go to our parents who join in with these events and we raised £372.64.
+Every year Children in Need focus our attention on children less fortunate than us in the UK and abroad.
+Our School Council’s themes this year was ‘Wear Spotty for Pudsey’ and it was lovely to see children and adults wearing something spotty or yellow to school on a bleak November morning.
+Our thanks as always go to our parents who join in with these events as we raised £687.74.